Danny Sullivan: After Indy

 In 1994, Sullivan took a sabbatical from Indy car racing.
 After being released from Galles Racing very late after the 1993 season, Sullivan was unable to find a new ride as most seats at that point had already been filled.
 He joined ABC/ESPN as a color commentator.
 He also attempted to run selected events in the NASCAR Winston Cup Series that season.
 However, he failed to qualify for several events; he qualified for only one race (the 1994 Brickyard 400), and finished 33rd for a very underfunded team.
 In 1994, he had some guest starts for Alfa Romeo in the DTM and together with Thierry Boutsen and Hans-Joachim Stuck he was third overall with the Dauer 962 LM at the 24 Hours of Le Mans.

-He returned to CART racing for one final year in 1995.
+Sullivan returned to CART racing for one final year in 1995.
 His season ended early after a serious crash at Michigan International Speedway.
 While recovering from a broken pelvis and other injuries, he announced his retirement from open-wheel competition.
 He returned to ABC-TV for 1996–1998.

 Sullivan was a paid celebrity endorser for Danny Sullivan Lexus in Jacksonville, Florida.
 The Lexus Dealership was owned primarily by members of the Davis family, who were the founders of Winn Dixie supermarkets.